Best home gym equipment 2024: Tested and reviewed by our experts

 Reasons to avoid

-The affordable exercise bike from Sunny Health & Fitness has a 49-pound weighted flywheel that can hold a maximum weight of 275 pounds.
+The affordable equipment from Sunny Health & Fitness is one the best exercise bikes and has a 49-pound weighted flywheel that can hold a maximum weight of 275 pounds.
 The leather band resistance system is designed to mimic the feel of a real road.
 The seat can adjust to four settings and the caged pedals include clips to keep your feet in place.
 While the bike doesn’t come with a screen, there is a bottle holder and assembly takes about 10 minutes.

 We found to be a very solid, sturdy bike, with nice, large toe baskets.
 And it produced a quiet ride.
 However, those who are a bit shorter may find the bike a bit uncomfortable.
 And, because there's no display or any guided fitness programs, you'll have to be self-motivated to use it.
 Overall, though, it's a great bike for beginners who don't want to spend thousands of dollars on something they might not use again.